-Examination of rodent liver tumors reveals a general correspondence between hepatocellular cytotoxicity and regenerative hyperplasia and the induction of liver tumors, although at lower exposure levels this correspondence is less consistent.
+Examination of rodent bioassay data at relatively high doses reveals a general correspondence between hepatocellular cytotoxicity and regenerative hyperplasia and the induction of liver tumors.
+At lower exposure levels, however, the correspondence between hepatocellular cytotoxicity and regenerative hyperplasia and the induction of liver tumors is inconsistent.
+In particular, an increased incidence of hepatocellular adenomas in the low-dose (5-ppm) female mouse in the absence of nonneoplastic liver toxicity (Nagano et al., 2007b; JBRC, 1998) suggests that mouse hepatocarcinogenicity cannot simply be explained in terms of the hypothesized cytotoxic-proliferative MOA.
 Studies of genotoxic and mutagenic potential are largely negative.
 There is little direct evidence that carbon tetrachloride induces intragenic or point mutations in mammalian systems.
 Mutagenicity studies performed using transgenic mice have yielded negative results, as have the vast majority of the mutagenesis studies that have been conducted in bacterial systems.
 Under highly cytotoxic conditions, bioactivated carbon tetrachloride can exert genotoxic effects.
 These tend to be modest in magnitude and are manifested primarily as DNA breakage and related sequelae.
-Chromosome loss leading to an uploidy may also occur to a limited extent.
-The fact that carbon tetrachloride overall has not been found to be a potent mutagen and that positive genotoxic results are found only at high exposure levels and generally in concert with cytotoxic effects indicates that carbon tetrachloride does not likely induce genotoxic effects through direct binding or damage to DNA.
+Chromosome loss leading to aneuploidy may also occur to a limited extent.
+The fact that carbon tetrachloride overall has not been found to be a potent mutagen and that positive genotoxic results are found at high exposure levels and generally in concert with cytotoxic effects indicates that carbon tetrachloride does not likely induce genotoxic effects through direct binding or damage to DNA.
 The nature of the genotoxicity database, however, poses distinct challenges to the evaluation of carbon tetrachloride genotoxicity, particularly at low exposure levels.
-Extensive mechanistic study data informs the mode(s) of action for carbon tetrachloride-induced liver tumors.
-The empirical evidence for carbon tetrachloride, particularly data from relatively high-exposure studies, provides support for the hypothesis that liver carcinogenicity is presumed to occur at exposures that also induce hepatocellular toxicity and a sustained regenerative and proliferative response, and that exposures that do not cause hepatotoxicity are not expected to result in liver cancer.
-In the JBRC 2-year mouse bioassay (Nagano et al., 2007b; JBRC, 1998), however, an increased incidence of hepatocellular adenomas in the low-dose (5-ppm or 0.9-ppm adjusted) female mouse occurred in the absence of cytotoxicity, suggesting that mouse hepatocarcinogenicity cannot simply be explained in terms of a cytotoxic-proliferative mode of action.
 Information on the biological activity of carbon tetrachloride at low exposures is far less complete than at higher (cytotoxic) exposure levels.
 Considerable evidence points to the involvement of reactive metabolites and reaction products of carbon tetrachloride with cellular constituents in the induction of liver toxicity and carcinogenicity by carbon tetrachloride.
-In light of the fundamental reactivity of both direct and indirect products of carbon tetrachloride metabolism and uncertainties about genotoxic activity at low exposures, the mode(s) of action for carbon tetrachloride-induced liver tumors at low exposure levels cannot be characterized.
-The mode of action for pheochromocytomas induced by carbon tetrachloride is unknown.
-Carbon tetrachloride can be classified as likely to be carcinogenic to humans by all routes of exposure.
+In light of the fundamental reactivity of products of carbon tetrachloride metabolism, uncertainties about genotoxic activity at low exposures, and empirical data from rodent bioassays that suggest that mouse hepatocarcinogenicity cannot be explained in terms of a cytotoxic-proliferative MOA alone, the MOA(s) for carbon tetrachloride-induced liver tumors at low exposure levels is/are unknown.
+The MOA for pheochromocytomas induced by carbon tetrachloride is unknown.
+Under the Guidelines for Carcinogen Risk Assessment (U.S. EPA, 2005a), carbon tetrachloride is characterized as likely to be carcinogenic to humans by all routes of exposure.